dogmd/Solar-System-Project/README.md

 # Solar System Simulator
-This project was made for UT Dallas's computer graphics class (CS 4361).
+This is a project that uses N body Newtonian gravity and NASA data to simulate the solar system starting at 04/01/2021.
 It is written using Unity Version 2020.3.3f1.

 ## Compile / Run Instructions
 These instructions assume you have Unity 2020.3.3f1 and UnityHub installed.